 I’m not much into incense.
 Sure it smells good.
 That’s not how it gets me happy.
 It looks amazing.
 A single stick of incense is good for several hundred fun, wispy images.

 Lighting for smoke

 After shooting the smoke, move over to Lightroom’s Develop module.
-Hold down the Option (WIN: Alt) key then click and hold the Blacks slider.
+Hold down the Option (or Alt on Windows) key then click and hold the Blacks slider.
 Move it to the left until the background is completely black.